Getting to School

 The majority of Gunn students walk or bike to school.
 For everyone's safety and health, students are encouraged to bicycle, walk, carpool or ride the bus to Gunn as often as possible.
 City of Palo Alto & PAUSD on Safe Routes to School.

 The Gunn Walk & Roll map shows suggested routes to school by foot or by bike from all directions.
 This map highlights information not on driving maps, including:

 - Lower traffic volume streets, off-road trails and paths

 - Other facilities to help you identify the best walking or bicycling route for you.

-When possible, students walking and riding bicycles are encouraged to use neighborhood routes and off-road paths to avoid car congestion at the main Arastradero driveway entrance.
+Students walking and riding bicycles are encouraged to use neighborhood routes and off-road paths to avoid car congestion at the main Arastradero driveway entrance.
 There are many walking/biking entrances and bicycle parking facilities around the campus:

 - Gunn HS Path with bicycle parking in the back of the N building